compat-project/QCG-PilotJob/README.md

 mechanism allows to run only bunch of jobs having the same resource requirements while jobs being parts of a multiscale simulation by nature vary in requirements and therefore need more flexible solutions.

-The core component of QCG-PilotJob system is QCG-PilotJob Manager.
+The core element of QCG-PilotJob system is QCG-PilotJob Manager.
 From the scheduling system perspective, QCG-PilotJob Manager, is seen as a single job inside a single user allocation.
 It means that QCG-PilotJob Manager controls an execution of a complex experiment consisting of many